razvanef/razvanflorescu.com/src/pages/pages/now/index.md

 WFH 9to5: [new.raiffeisenonline.ro](http://new.raiffeisenonline.ro/)
 24/7: [esennoua.ro](esennoua.ro)
 this website
-buiding [Podcasturi Romanesti](https://podcasturiromanesti.ro) - the romanian podcasts directory
+buiding [Podcasturi Romanesti](https://podcasturiromanesti.ro) - the romanian podcasts directory  //on hold

 #### Learning
-Angular
-VueJs
+RxJs
+How the economy works

 #### Reading
-Why we sleep - Matthew Walker
-Atomic habits - James Clear
+The Subtle Art of Not Giving a F*ck - Mark Manson

 <br >
-*updated april 18th*
+*updated november 3th*

 <sub>Inspired by [Derek Sivers](https://sivers.org/nowff)' /now page, which turned into a [movement](http://nownownow.com/about) — an updated page of what I’m up to these days. </sub>